pearll16/Thea/CODE_OF_CONDUCT.md

 # Code of Conduct

-The success of Thea: AI Therapist relies on the collaborative efforts of its community.
+The success of Zen: AI Therapist relies on the collaborative efforts of its community.
 To ensure a positive and inclusive environment for all contributors, we have established this Code of Conduct.
-This code applies to all interactions within Thea's community, including but not limited to issues, pull requests, discussions, and events.
+This code applies to all interactions within Zen's community, including but not limited to issues, pull requests, discussions, and events.

 ## Our Pledge